ensemble-codes/ensemble-cli/README.md

      - `token_address`: The Ethereum address of the token associated with the game.
      - `min_volume`: The minimum volume of tokens required for the activity to be considered valid.
    - **Network**: `op_sepolia` - This specifies the blockchain network on which the command will be executed.
+3. **Balance Maintain Command**
+   - **Command**: `./ensemble.sh commands create maintain-balance '{"contract_address": "0xYourContractAddress", "token_address": "0xYourTokenAddress", "min_balance": 100, "max_balance": 1000, "target_address": "0xYourTargetAddress"}' --network yourNetwork`
+   - **Description**: This command is used to maintain the balance of a specific token within a defined range for a particular account.
+   - **Parameters**:
+     - `contract_address`: The Ethereum address of the contract.
+     - `token_address`: The Ethereum address of the token.
+ 3. **Balance Maintain Command**
+    - **Command**: `./ensemble.sh commands create maintain-balance '{"contract_address": "0xYourContractAddress", "token_address": "0xYourTokenAddress", "min_balance": 100, "max_balance": 1000, "target_address": "0xYourTargetAddress"}' --network yourNetwork`
+    - **Description**: This command is used to maintain the balance of a specific token within a defined range for a particular account.
+    - **Parameters**:
+      - `contract_address`: The Ethereum address of the contract.
+      - `token_address`: The Ethereum address of the token.
+      - `min_balance`: The minimum balance threshold.
+      - `max_balance`: The maximum balance threshold.
+      - `target_address`: The Ethereum address of the target account where the balance is deposited or withdrawn
+    - **Network**: This specifies the blockchain network on which the command will be executed.